HydroModPy/HydroModPy/examples/projects/launcher_simulation/README.md

 - `run_fast_mf6_precomputed_mesh_input.toml` is the matching MODFLOW 6 / GWT
   example on that same committed triangular mesh, still through the standard `process_simulation` launcher.
+- `run_method_comparison_mf6_vs_nwt_same_regular_mesh.toml` compares
+  `modflow6` and `modflownwt` on the same regular `60x60` structured grid, using shared cell-index observables plus a last-step head map and an outlet-flux time series for visual comparison outputs.
+- `run_method_comparison_mf6_vs_nwt_different_meshes.toml` compares
+  `modflow6` on the committed triangular mesh against `modflownwt` on the regular `60x60` structured grid, using map observables that still feed the side-by-side visual comparison even when scalar metrics stay domain-reduced.
+- `method_comparison_points.toml` stores reusable XY anchors for the real-case method-comparison configs.
+- `run_method_comparison_example12_fast_shared_mesh.toml` compares the real
+  `example12_fast` forcing chain between `modflow6` and `boussinesq` on the same committed triangular mesh.
+- `run_method_comparison_example12_extensive_mf6_vs_nwt.toml` compares the real
+  extensive `example12` baseline between `modflow6` and `modflownwt`, using anchor-based XY observables on the structured grid.
+- `run_method_comparison_headwater_100km2_outlet_2_backends.toml` compares the
+  historical real `headwater_100km2_outlet_2` basin between the SciPy sparse, PETSc regularized-partition, and PETSc mixed-complementarity Boussinesq runtimes on the same versioned gallery mesh.
+- `run_headwater_100km2_outlet_2_boussinesq_transient_pulsed_recharge.toml`
+  is a short transient Boussinesq replay on that same real mesh, driven by a pulsed synthetic recharge chronology and an explicit homogeneous `Sy`.
+- `run_headwater_100km2_outlet_2_boussinesq_petsc_partition_transient_pulsed_recharge.toml`
+  is the PETSc regularized-partition replay of that transient real case.
+- `run_headwater_100km2_outlet_2_boussinesq_petsc_transient_pulsed_recharge.toml`
+  is the PETSc mixed-complementarity replay of that transient real case.
+- `run_headwater_100km2_outlet_2_boussinesq_transient_cycling_recharge.toml`
+  is the drier wetting/dry-down variant on that same real mesh, tuned to trigger repeated threshold activation and deactivation windows.
+- `run_headwater_100km2_outlet_2_boussinesq_petsc_partition_transient_cycling_recharge.toml`
+  is the PETSc regularized-partition replay of that cycling real case.
+- `run_headwater_100km2_outlet_2_boussinesq_petsc_transient_cycling_recharge.toml`
+  is the PETSc mixed-complementarity replay of that cycling real case.
+- `run_method_comparison_headwater_100km2_outlet_2_transient_pulsed_recharge_backends.toml`
+  compares the SciPy sparse and both PETSc Boussinesq backends on that transient real-case forcing.
+- `config_headwater_100km2_mf6_transient_common.toml` is the shared 3-year
+  MF6 flow-only base used for the new committed-mesh 100 km2 scenario family.
+- `run_headwater_100km2_outlet_2_mf6_transient_reference.toml` is the
+  reference 3-year MF6 replay on that same 100 km2 mesh, with curated gallery
+  publication enabled.
+- `run_headwater_100km2_outlet_2_mf6_transient_forcing_extremes.toml` keeps the
+  same geometry and hydraulic reference setup but stresses recharge with a stronger drought/rewetting sequence.
+- `run_headwater_100km2_outlet_2_mf6_transient_heterogeneous_decay.toml` is the
+  flagship complex case: lateral heterogeneity on generated hydrofacies plus an exponential depth decay on hydraulic properties.
+- `run_method_comparison_headwater_100km2_outlet_2_mf6_transient_scenarios.toml`
+  compares the MF6 reference and heterogeneous-decay scenarios with map and outlet-flux observables.
+- `realistic_campaign/` contains a multi-case manifest plus a batch runner used to organize broader realistic studies across existing examples, regressions, and flagship 100 km2 scenarios.
+- `regional_lab/` contains a first site-catalog-driven example for the new `regional_lab` launcher family, starting from the committed `headwater_100km2_outlet_2` real case and expanding generic recipes into concrete `simulation` and `method-comparison` runs.
 - `run_fast_boussinesq_petsc_partition_precomputed_mesh_input.toml` is the
   Linux/PETSc regularized-partition counterpart of that exact precomputed-mesh replay.